-There are a number of services provided across the City to support people experiencing problematic drug and alcohol use.
-These are based locally and offer a range of services from drop-in, key-working, referral to other services as needed, family support, parenting support as well as advice and guidance as to how to address the impact your drug and alcohol use is having.
+There are a number of services provided across Fingal to support people experiencing problematic drug and alcohol use.
+These are based locally and offer a range of services from drop-in, key-working, referral to other services as needed, family support, drug debt intimidation, parenting support as well as advice and guidance as to how to address the impact your drug and alcohol use is having.

-All services are professionally run and will use a case management approach working alongside other agencies you are working with as required.

-Details of the range of services can be found on:
+All services are professionally run and will use a case management approach working alongside other agencies with as required.
+Details of the range of services can be found below: